Dmitry-Kalichkin/bank-backend/README.md

 > **NOTICE.**
 Tests where provided for services in corresponding repositories, now only loans repository (old version) is open.
 If you want, you can find commit, where I remove tests due to specific circumstances and look previous one.
-There where unit, integration and P2P tests for not secured services.
+There where unit, integration tests for not secured services.

 Services with strange requirements for backend part of bank project.